A quantitative obstruction to collapsing surfaces: Introduction

 \section{Introduction}

 S. Alesker posed the following question at MathOverflow \cite{Al16}.
-Let~~$(M_i)~$ be a sequence of 2-dimensional orientable closed surfaces of genus~$g$ with smooth Riemannian metrics with the Gaussian curvature at least~$-1$ and diameter at most~$D$.
-By the Gromov compactness theorem, one can choose a subsequence converging in the Gromov--Hausdorff sense to a compact Alexandrov space with curvature at least~$-1$ and Hausdorff dimension~$0$,~$1$, or~$2$.
+Let~~$(M_i)~$ be a sequence of 2-dimensional orientable closed surfaces of genus~$g\geq2$ endowed with smooth Riemannian metrics of Gaussian curvature at least~$-1$ and diameter at most~$D$.
+By the Gromov compactness theorem, one can choose a subsequence converging in the Gromov--Hausdorff (GH) sense to a compact Alexandrov space with curvature at least~$-1$ and Hausdorff dimension~$0$,~$1$, or~$2$.
 Let us assume that the limit space has dimension~$1$.
 Then it is either a circle or a segment.
-Can these possibilities (circle and segment) be obtained in the limit?
+Can these possibilities (circle and segment) be obtained in the limit~$M$ of~$(M_i)$?
+We show that these possibilities cannot occur, and quantify this statement by providing an explicit lower bound for the filling radius of~$M$.
+For related results see~\cite{Sa17}.